 To make sure that we’re supporting today’s environmental challenges, Green Seal implemented a major review of the GS-1 standard, and today we’re relaunching it as Edition 6.2.

 With direct feedback from manufacturers and end users, the standard is now more in-line with industry practices.
 We’ve removed the unintentional barriers to certification, expanded number of pathways for compliance, improved the readability of the standard, and maintained the stringent level of protections for human health and our environment.
 With these improvements, we are now off to the races, setting the stage for a major shift in this industry.
 With feasible leadership standards, Green Seal is incentivizing higher rates of landfill diversion and certifying a wider selection of bath tissue, paper napkins, tray liners, and other sanitary paper products that we use every day.
 Purchasing Green Seal-certified products is a simple choice that can have tremendous impact on our environment.
-From facility managers to restaurant owners to everyday consumers like me, making simple changes in our purchasing habits can help significantly reduce waste and stabilize the U.S. recycled paper market.
-I urge you to join me in making this change, because it’s up to us to reduce our waste footprint and ensure that we have a healthy planet for generations to come.
+From facility managers to restaurant owners to everyday consumers, making simple changes in our purchasing habits can help significantly reduce waste and stabilize the U.S. recycled paper market.
+We urge you to join us in making this change, because it’s up to us to reduce our waste footprint and ensure that we have a healthy planet for generations to come.